 Campus Crew is an opportunity for incoming students to give back to the College while helping to prepare the campus for Orientation Week.
 During this week-long program, Campus Crew members will work in small groups alongside other first-year students and upperclassman captains to complete a variety of tasks across campus.
 When you’re not working, crew members will have the opportunity to explore Chicago, participate in a variety of fun activities, and learn more about all that UChicago has to offer.
 Those participating in Campus Crew will receive room, board, admissions to all activities offered by the program, and a $300 stipend at the end of the week.
 This program is open to all incoming students, both domestic and international, who want to begin making in impact in the UChicago community right away while building long-lasting friendships in the process.

-Chicago Urban Explorers (CUE) is a 6-day pre-orientation program sponsored by College Programming and Orientation (CPO) and the Office of the Dean of Students in the College for 80 incoming first-year students.
+Chicago Urban Explorers (CUE) is a 6-day pre-orientation program sponsored by College Programming and Orientation (CPO) and the Office of the Dean of Students in the College for incoming first-year students.
 This program seeks to introduce students to the culture and history of the city of Chicago while also providing a venue for students to build strong personal networks with other members of their incoming class.
 Through CUE, students find unique opportunities to engage with civic leaders and UChicago faculty, visit important city landmarks and cultural institutions, and partake in the diversity of the city of Chicago.
 Along the way, students get to know other students in the College, while having fun exploring this world-class city.

-- Learn more about the program and apply on the UChicago LEADS website.
+- More information is available on the UChicago LEADS website.